 Shampoos containing ketoconazole are most often used to treat dandruff, another condition that can cause skin flaking on the scalp.
 It also appears effective in reducing the inflammation caused by scalp psoriasis, and may also prevent infection.

 Blue lagoon algae

-Using shampoos that contain algae may reduce the redness, swelling and irritation caused by scalp psoriasis.
+Shampoos containing algae may reduce the redness or discoloration, swelling, and irritation caused by scalp psoriasis.

 Zinc pyrithione is an ingredient commonly found in dandruff shampoos.
 While it’s considered very effective at treating dandruff, there’s also evidence that it may effectively treat scalp psoriasis.